MicrosoftDocs/OData-docs/Odata-docs/webapi/model-builder-abstract.md

 ---
-title: "2.1 Introduction to the model builders"
+title: " Introduction to the model builders"
 description: "convention model builder"

-category: "2.
-Defining the model" ms.date: 04/17/2015
+ms.date: 04/17/2015
 ---
 # 2.1 Introduction to the model builders